WarrenRosenau/GettingAndCleaningDataProject/README.md

 - Select the mean/std columns requested

-        Note: Instructions were not clear regarding whether only the columns ending in Mean/std were of interest or whether to include MeanFreq and the X/Y/Z specific mean/std measurements.
-For completness purposes, these additional columns have been included.
+        Note: Instructions were not clear regarding whether only the columns ending in Mean/std were of interest or whether to include MeanFreq and the X/Y/Z specific mean/std features.
+Erring on the side of over-inclusion, these additional columns have been include.

-- Summarize dataset by taking means of each measured value grouped by Activity and Subject
+- Summarize the dataset by taking means of each measured value grouped by Activity and Subject

 - Save summarized data to tidy.txt